LBHackney-IT/Data-Platform/README.md

 However, to ensure that we are using the shared modules contained in infrastructure we have used `git subtree` to include the project code into this repository for reference.

-The following commands outline how to infrastructure project was attached to the data platform project.
+The following commands outline how the infrastructure project was attached to the data platform project.

 ***WARNING:*** You do NOT need to run these commands as part of project setup.